How does it work?

 A maternity DNA test is an at-home test.
 You can do this in the comfort of your own home and take your own DNA samples using a simply mouth swab.

 Our kit will be sent by standard post and will reach you in around 2-3 working days.
 It will arrive in an unmarked envelope to ensure total privacy and confidentiality.

 - 4 mouth swabs per person tested

 - Consent forms

-- Pre-addressed envelope to return samples back to our offices
+- Pre-addressed envelope to return samples back to the laboratory

 homeDNAdirect Ireland offers maternity test from a little as €169 with results ready in just 3-5 workings days.
 Kindly Proceed with one of the below options or return to our relationship DNA testing main page.